wgfoote/stats-one/README.md

-# Probabilistic Reasoning from and Elementary Point of View
+# Probabilistic Reasoning from an Elementary Point of View